tomjoht/tomjoht.github.io/pages/general/advertising.md

 <figure><img src="/images/newsletterspace.png" alt="Newsletter space ad" style="max-width: 600px"><figcaption>The newsletter ad space has some of the most visibility and reach, especially for regular readers.</figcaption></figure>

+The cost for advertising in the newsletter space is $1,800 per year.

+{% comment %}
 You can see the [newsletter archive here](https://tinyletter.com/tomjoht/archive).
 As desired, you can also include brief 1-3 line notes about upcoming webinars, events, or other news.

 Additionally, once a month I allow a more expanded product feature focus.
 This product feature can include an expanded graphic section with other details in a more more full-featured way.
 The newsletter mailing will still start out with a couple of links and excerpts from I'd Rather Be Writing but then transition into your centerpiece focus.
 Here's an example:

 <figure><a href="http://idratherbewriting.com/images/samplenewsletterfeature.png"><img src="/images/samplenewsletterfeature.png" alt="Newsletter product feature" style="max-width: 600px"></a><figcaption>The product feature provides your creative HTML content in a more attention-getting way.</figcaption></figure>

-Cost for advertising in the newsletter space is $5,000 per year.
+{% endcomment %}

 ## Product review posts {#review_posts}